Snicky1313/AI_Powered_Code_Reviewer/README.md

 ## Setup Instructions

 ### Click the green Code button in this repository ▸ Download ZIP
-### Unzip the folder, then right-click the folder ▸ Open in Terminal (you can also open the folder in the VS Code app and use the built-in terminal of VS CODE).
-The terminal can be found at the top of your screen, naviate to that button and click "New Terminal".
+### Unzip the folder, then right-click the folder ▸ Open in Terminal (if you have Visual Studio Code downloaded, you can also open the folder in the VS Code app and use the built-in terminal of VS CODE).
+The terminal can be found at the top of your screen when you load up the pp, navigate your cursor to that button and click "New Terminal".

-### In your terminal, enter the following:
+### In your terminal window, enter the following:
 #### FOR Windows
 ```
 python -m venv .venv